Help Indiana Kids In Foster Care Find Belonging.

 • Demonstrate financial stability.

-The First Step Is A Home Study
+The First Step Is Training & A Home Study

 A home study (also known as a family assessment) is a process conducted by a caseworker to help prepare you and confirm that you meet the requirements to foster..